 5 Best Brown Ale + Turkey Burger Pairings To Try

 Beer and sausages are the perfect company on a hot summer day.
 They go together like peanut butter and jelly.

 What’s better than eating a spicy sausage while taking a long draw out of a bottle of your favorite beer?

-Sausages are perfect for any beer lover because their fat content can handle every flavor you throw at it.
+Sausages are perfect for any beer lover because their fat content can handle just about any and every flavor you throw at it.